National Margarita Day is coming up on February 22, 2021 but let’s be real, it’s National Margarita Day every single day in Austin, y’all.

 Matt’s El Rancho

-Matt’s El Ranch touts itself as the “Family-friendly Tex-Mex spot that’s been drawing crowds with enchiladas and margaritas since 1952” so it’s on my Ultimate Guide To Kid-Friendly Restaurants in Austin.
+Matt’s El Ranch in South Austin touts itself as the “Family-friendly Tex-Mex spot that’s been drawing crowds with enchiladas and margaritas since 1952” so it’s on my Ultimate Guide To Kid-Friendly Restaurants in Austin.
 If you like your margaritas with a spicy kick, ask for “el fuego”.

 Fun fact: Matt’s El Rancho made $517,280 in May 2019 and I bet most of those were from margaritas.